 ‘They’re considered vulnerable in the UK,’ adds Bill Lambert.
 ‘Although fortunately we’ve seen a small rise in popularity since 2016.

 ‘The breed has a wonderful character with particularly expressive eyes, but we have a public that has become more and more influenced by the dogs that they commonly see in the media, with many other breeds getting overlooked or even forgotten.’

-A further boost could come in 2020, however, since it marks an anniversary of sorts which should help the breed’s profile: it’s 200 years since Davidson died, and various Dandie Dinmont appreciation clubs and societies are holding events to mark the occasion.
-The website dedicated to the annual Dandie Derby (www.dandiederby.com) has all the details, in particular of the various events in the first weekend of June.
+A further boost should have come in 2020, however, since it marks an anniversary of sorts which should help the breed’s profile: it’s 200 years since Davidson died, and various Dandie Dinmont appreciation clubs and societies were expected to hold events to mark the occasion.
+These have now, for the most part, been moved to 2021.
+The website dedicated to the annual Dandie Derby (www.dandiederby.com) has all the details.

 Get a puppy and your life will never be the same again – but not always in the ways you'd imagine.